barbalet/caz/PLAN.md

 The new middle layer should avoid adding new Z80 opcodes at first.
 The language can gain symbols and optional assembler sugar while preserving the bytecode model.

+Third-party body assets should remain optional until their license and redistribution status are documented.
+The CazMac renderer should always have a procedural URDF-derived fallback so the repo can build and run without bundled STL meshes.

 ## Acceptance Criteria

 - Existing programs in `programs/` still assemble and run.